 Do you know Access Token has a time limit?
 If you have no idea about it, I’m explaining you.

-Access Tokens usually have an expiration time, in other words, these tokens don’t live forever.
+Access Tokens usually have an expired time, in other words, these tokens don’t live forever.
 This is a sort of security mechanism.
 Because of this, you need to refresh your token after a given time interval.

-Put them all together
+json.dump(strava_tokens, outfile)Put them all together

 Finally, we can put it all together for our future projects.
 Here is the final Python script.